 Sarah McDonald: Yeah, but too scary?

-Jenny: No, not really, no. No not really.
-The situation, it was a emotional situation that spun me into depression mode.
+Jenny: No, not really, no. No, not really.
+The situation, it was an emotional situation that spun me into depression mode.
 And it was the last 12 months and I don’t want to go through that again.
 And my husband has been … my husband again, put it that way.
-And he emotionally supports and so forth.
+And he emotionally supports them and so forth.
 Where he hasn’t been for over the last 12 months.
 Or more than that actually.
 Yeah.

 Jenny: Possibly.
 Possibly.
 My husband is old school, and I’m a big person and he sort of … things got that way where he didn’t like a big person anymore and he didn’t want to touch me and that anymore.
 So he-

 Sarah McDonald: So you’re getting out of it what you haven’t had, yeah?
 Okay.